mattermost-community/focalboard/website/site/content/download/personal-edition/desktop.md

 To install Personal Desktop for Linux:
 1. Download `focalboard-linux.tar.gz` from the latest [release on GitHub](https://github.com/mattermost/focalboard/releases)
 2. Unpack the .tar.gz archive
-4. Open `focalboard` from within the focalboard folder
+4. Open `focalboard-app` from within the focalboard folder